Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Methodology

 The timescales derived following this methodology can be considered as a luminosity-weighted average of the evolutionary timeline associated with each star-forming region within a galaxy.
-Since we exclude galactic centers affected by blending and excessively bright peaks (see Section \ref{subsect_data_homogenization}), these timelines represent the evolution of ``typical" star-forming regions, located in the outer part of galaxies.
+Since we exclude galactic centers affected by blending and excessively bright peaks (see Section \ref{subsect_data_homogenization}), these timelines represent the evolution of typical star-forming regions, located in the outer part of galaxies.
 Converting the relative timescales into absolute ones requires the definition of a reference timescale.
 In this study, we use the total cloud lifetime traced by CO(2-1) ($t_{\rm CO}$) as the reference timescale for each galaxy.
 The latter $t_{\rm CO}$ correspond to the measurements obtained by following the exact same methodology, but contrasting maps of CO (as a tracer of the gas peaks) versus H$\alpha$ as a tracer of SFR.
-These runs adopt the exact same set-up as the ones detailed in \citetalias{Kim_2022_environmental_dep}, but were updated to account for the new masks that match the field-of-view covered by MIRI observations (see Section \ref{subsect_data_homogenization}).
+These runs adopt the exact same set-up as the ones detailed in \citetalias{Kim_2022_environmental_dep}, but were updated to account for the new masks that match the field of view covered by MIRI observations (see Section \ref{subsect_data_homogenization}).
 The latter runs are used to estimate the total cloud lifetime $t_{\rm CO}$, as well as the feedback timescale based on H$\alpha$ ($t_{\rm fb,H\alpha}$).

-We note that the $t_{\rm CO}$ measurements are tied to a metallicity-dependent reference timescale (duration of the isolated H$\alpha$ emission) calibrated based on simulations from \cite{Haydon_2020}.
-The resulting cloud lifetimes (reference timescales in the current analysis) as well as the input parameters used in our analysis are reported in Appendix \ref{appendix_material}, Table~\ref{table_outputs_21um}.
+We note that the $t_{\rm CO}$ measurements are tied to a metallicity-dependent reference timescale (duration of the isolated H$\alpha$ emission) calibrated in \cite{Haydon_2020}.
+This study uses the output of a hydrodynamical disk galaxy simulation combined with the stellar population synthesis model SLUG \citep{Krumholz_slug_2015} to estimate the reference timescale associated with different observational tracers of stars, assuming a well-sample initial mass function and based on the stellar evolutionary tracks of metallicities $Z/Z_{\odot}$ = 0.05, 0.20, 0.40, 2.00 \citep{Schaller_1992, Charbonnel_1993, Schaerer_1993b, Schaerer_1993a}, where Z$_{\odot}$ corresponds to the solar-metallicity.
+The authors report that the reference timescale corresponding to the continuum-substracted H$\alpha$ varies slightly with metallicity following

+Within our sample spanning metallicities of $0.4 Z_\odot -1 Z_\odot$, the H$\alpha$ reference timescales vary by a factor 1.08, from 4.32 up to 4.67\,Myr.
+This correction therefore enables accounting for a known, but moderate, metallicity-trend of the H$\alpha$ visibility.
+The corrections introduced to account for metallicity variations are negligible compared to the uncertainties derived on our measurements.
+The resulting cloud lifetimes, which incorporate those metallicity variations and serve as reference timescales in the current analysis, are reported in Appendix \ref{appendix_material}, Table~\ref{table_outputs_21um}, together with the input parameters used in our analysis.